loganstarnesIT/azure-vm-deployment/README.md

 </p>

 <h1>Microsoft Azure - Deploying a Virtual Machine and Virtual Network</h1>
-This tutorial outlines the general deployment of an Azure Virtual Machine & Virtual Network.<br />
+This tutorial outlines the general deployment of an Azure Virtual Machine & Virtual Network for general use.<br />

 <h2>Environments and Technologies Used</h2>